 The sundew flower colors can range from a pale yellow to a pastel lavender.
 They grow vertically from the base.
 The more food to which the sundew has access, the better chances it has of producing its dainty flowers.

 The flowers appear like pearl along a tall, thin stem that rises delicately from the spikey, sticky base.
 The sundew flowers have a short window to bloom, just December through January.

 A sundew flower contains miniscule seeds that can be gathered and germinated in moist soil in small, covered pots.

 The sundew responds to the slightest vibration or touch, wrapping its leaves around prey that happen to land in its sticky arms.
 This is called thigmonasty.
 The thigmotactic abilities keep the plant healthy for decades as it grows and sheds its older spongy leaves or tentacles.

 What Happens When Sundews Attack

 Flying and crawling bugs are attracted to the sticky dew on the leaves of the plant.
 Once they have landed, the plant wraps its leaves around the prey.
 The insect either suffocates or expires from exhaustion.
 It can take up to 30 minutes for the insect to be fully engulfed for the showy cape sundews.

-The Drosera glanduligera are much faster, wrapping their snap tentacles around prey in mere seconds.
+The pimpernel sundew (Drosera glanduligera, zone 10) is much faster, wrapping its snap tentacles around prey in mere seconds.